-Skycatch will be bound by the following limitations when conducting its sUAS operations under an FAA issued exemption:
+Scenic Over Sights will be bound by the following limitations when conducting its UAS operations under an FAA issued exemption:

-- The sUAS will be less than 10 pounds. - Flights will be operated within visual line of sight of a pilot. - The flight will operate only if there is enough available power for the UA to conduct the intended operation and since the UAS calculates battery reserve in real time, it will return to its ground station with at least 20% battery power reserve.

-- Flights will be operated at an altitude of never exceeding 400 feet AGL above a structure from which data collection will occur. - Crew for each operation will consist of the sUAS pilot who will keep the sUAS within his visual line of sight at all times. - The sUAS pilot will be trained in flight, operations, and safety procedures as detailed in the Flight Manual. - The sUAS will only operate within a confined "Sterile Area" as defined in the Manual. - Either (1) all onsite personnel will consent to the UAS flyover on site by waiver, and the operator will obtain additional verbal or written consent of all persons who will be allowed within 100 feet of the flight operation, or (2) the operator will obtain consent of all persons involved in the flights operations of the sUAS.
-All onsite personnel will be notified through posted signage of the UAS flyover. - The pilot will have been trained in operation of UASs generally and received up-to-date information on the particular UAS to be operated as required by Section F of the Manual. - Written and/or oral permission from the relevant property holders will be obtained. - All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies. - If the sUAS loses communications or loses its GPS signal, it will have capability to return to a pre-determined location within the Sterile Area and land. - The sUAS will have the capability to abort a flight in case of unpredicted obstacles or emergencies.
-The Skycatch UAS has three safeguards to help stop or recall the UAS when necessary.
-First, the Pilot Intervention System allows the Pilot to abort any flight plan mid-flight and return the UAS to the ground station, or land it at one of the alternative landing sites previously selected.
-Next, the Skycatch UAS monitors battery life and provides real time updates, allowing the UAS to determine when it must return to the ground station, and whether it should continue the flight plan at each waypoint.
-Additionally, the Pilot has the option of putting the UAS into "Return to Launch" mode where the UAS will fly to a safe height, and proceed to return to and land at the ground station.
+- 1. The UAS will be less than 10 pounds. - 2.
+Flights will be operated within visual line of sight of a pilot. - 3.
+Maximum total flight time for each operational flight will be 30 minutes.
+The UAS calculates battery reserve in real time, and will return to its ground station with at least 20% battery power reserve should that occur prior to the 30 minute limit. - 4.
+Flights will be operated at an altitude of 200 feet AGL, never exceeding 400 feet AGL. - 5.
+Crew for each operation will consist of the UAS pilot who will keep the UAS within his visual line of sight at all times and a spotter. - 6.
+The UAS pilot will be trained in flight, operations, and safety procedures as detailed in this document and as detailed in the DJI Manual. - 7.
+The UAS will only operate within a confined areas as defined in this document.
+This document and the 3D Robotics Manual also requires the establishment of a Security Perimeter for the flight operations area. - 8.
+A briefing will be conducted in regard to the planned UAS operations prior to each day's production activities.
+It will be mandatory that all personnel who will be performing duties within the boundaries of the safety perimeter be present for this briefing. - 9.
+All onsite personnel will consent to the UAS flyover on site by waiver, and the operator will obtain additional verbal or written consent of all persons who will be allowed within 100 feet of the flight operation. - 10.
+The pilot will have been trained in operation of UAS generally and received up-to-date information on the particular UAS to be operated as required by this document. - 11.
+Written and/or oral permission from the relevant property holders will be obtained. - 12.
+All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies. - 13.
+If the UAS loses communications or loses its GPS signal, it will have capability to return to a predetermined location within the Security Perimeter and land.

+IV.
 DESCRIPTION OF SPECIFIC REGULATIONS

-14 CFR Part 21, Subpart H: Airworthiness Certificates 14 C.F.R. §91.203(a)(1)
+14 CFR Part 21, Subpart H: Airworthiness Certificates 14 C.F.R. §91203(a)(1)

 Subpart H, entitled Airworthiness Certificates, establishes the procedural requirements for the issuance of airworthiness certificates as required by FAR §91.203 (a) (1).
-Given the size and limited operating area associated with the aircraft to be utilized by the Skycatch, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
-The Federal Aviation Act (49 U.S.C.§44701 (f)) and Section 333 of the Reform Act both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, and proximity to airports and populated areas of the particular UAS.
-Our small UAS will be operated at low speed in a controlled environment, at least five miles from an airport.
+Given the size and limited operating area associated with the aircraft to be utilized by Scenic Over Sights, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
+The Federal Aviation Act (49 U.S.C.44701 (f)) and Section 333 of the Reform Act both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, and proximity to airports and populated areas of the particular UAS.
+Our small UAS will be operated at low speed in a controlled environment, at least five miles from an airport and more than three miles from any city or densely populated area.

 An analysis of these criteria demonstrates that the UAS operated without an airworthiness certificate, in the restricted environment and under the conditions proposed will be at least as safe, or safer, than a conventional aircraft (fixed wing or helicopter) operating with an airworthiness certificate without the restrictions and conditions proposed.